CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 # a fail-safe default value if there's no value for that particular key
 get(months, "May", 0) # this is useful when using conditionals.

-# Dictionaries, opposite to arrays, are not sequence containers, that is, the
+# Dictionaries, opposite to arrays, are not sequential containers, that is, the
 # following idea does not make sense (and produce an error)
 months[1]